George Michael: 1990–1993: Listen Without Prejudice Vol. 1, Red Hot + Dance and Five Live

+Elton John (pictured in 1975) duetted with Michael on a live remake of "Don't Let the Sun Go Down on Me".

 "Freedom!
 '90" was the second of only two singles from Listen Without Prejudice to be supported by a music video (the other being the Michael-less "Praying for Time").
 The song alludes to his struggles with his artistic identity, and prophesied his efforts shortly thereafter to end his recording contract with Sony Music.
 As if to prove the song's sentiment, Michael refused to appear in the video (directed by David Fincher), and instead recruited supermodels Naomi Campbell, Linda Evangelista, Christy Turlington, Tatjana Patitz, and Cindy Crawford to appear in and lip sync in his stead.
 It also featured lyrics critical of his sex symbol status.
 It reached No. 8 on the Billboard Hot 100 in the US, and No. 28 on the UK Singles Chart.
 "Mother's Pride" gained significant radio play in the US during the first Persian Gulf War during 1991, often with radio stations mixing in callers' tributes to soldiers with the music.

+In 1990, Michael released an autobiography through Penguin Books titled Bare, co-written with Tony Parsons.
 In 1991, Michael embarked on the Cover to Cover tour in Japan, England, the US, and Brazil, where he performed at Rock in Rio.
-The tour was not a proper promotion for Listen Without Prejudice Vol. 1.
-Rather, it featured Michael singing his favourite cover songs.
-Among his favourites was "Don't Let the Sun Go Down on Me", a 1974 song by Elton John; Michael and John had performed the song together at the Live Aid concert in 1985, and again for Michael's concert at London's Wembley Arena on 25 March 1991, where the duet was recorded.
-"Don't Let the Sun Go Down on Me" was released as a single at the end of 1991 and reached No. 1 in both the UK and US.
-In 1991, Michael released an autobiography through Penguin Books titled Bare, co-written with Tony Parsons.
+The tour was not a proper promotion for Listen Without Prejudice Vol. 1; rather, it enabled Michael to perform his favourite cover songs.
+A live recording of "Don't Let the Sun Go Down on Me", performed by Michael and Elton John as a duet during Michael's concert at London's Wembley Arena on 23 March 1991, was released as a single at the end of 1991, and reached No. 1 in both the UK and US.

 An expected follow-up album, Listen Without Prejudice Vol. 2, was scrapped due to Michael's lawsuit with Sony.
 Instead, Michael donated three songs to the charity project Red Hot + Dance, for the Red Hot Organization which raised money for AIDS awareness; a fourth track, "Crazyman Dance", was the B-side of 1992's "Too Funky".
 Michael donated the royalties from "Too Funky" to the same cause.
 "Too Funky" reached No. 4 on the UK Singles Chart and No. 10 on the US Billboard Hot 100.